M64GitHub/1st-shot/README.md

 > It’s not a finished game — it's a *playable demo and learning project*
 > (See the [Release Notes](./RELEASE_NOTES.md) for more background.)

+I started to track versions, and include a versionized [RELEASE_NOTES_v0.0.3.md](./RELEASE_NOTES_v0.0.3.md) file for the current release.

 <img width="1920" height="1080" alt="Screenshot 2025-10-24 at 01 25 08" src="https://github.com/user-attachments/assets/309202bf-c3da-4b80-9536-7d12ffa8b249" />

 <p/>